 But I wanted (and promised) “fun and easy”……so let me share one of my secrets with you.

 I have the same overlays in Styles (.asl) format.
 The Styles use the same color patterns but with the effects that are added to the styles, they create a quite different look.
 The stamps above and below use the same pattern; however, the stamp above was created by the overlay and the stamp below by the use of the Style.
-Both are pretty.
-The Styles add more texture, an embossed look, and more contrast.
-You would choose to use the overlay or the style based upon the end look you wanted to achieve.
+(The pattern in the stamp below was a different size that the size of the pattern above, thus the slightly different color in color variation.)

 If you like the variation of a pattern but want it just a little bit different color… it’s not a problem.
 Just add a color adjustment layer above the digital stamp.
 This holds true for both the Overlays and the Styles.
-Here is the same Style I applied to the 2nd image above, with a few color adjustment layers added, to create a totally different look.
+Here is the same Style I applied to the image above, with a few color adjustment layers added, to create a totally different look.